jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a contact with the required details
+1. User requests to add a contact with the required details.
-2. OverBooked adds the contact
+2. OverBooked adds the contact.
-3. OverBooked updates the list
+3. OverBooked updates the list.

 Use case ends.

 **Extensions**

 * 1a.
-User uses the invalid format or parameters
+User uses the invalid format or parameters.
     * 1a1.
-OverBooked informs the user of the error and displays the correct format
+OverBooked informs the user of the error and displays the correct format.

 Use case ends.

 * 1b.
-User tries to add a contact with the same name
+User tries to add a contact with the same name.
     * 1b1.
-OverBooked informs the user that the contact already exists
+OverBooked informs the user that the contact already exists.

 Use case ends.

-* 2a.
-OverBooked is unable to save the new contact list
-    * 2a1.
-OverBooked informs the user of the error

-Use case resumes from step 3.

 **Use case: UC2 - List contacts**

 **MSS**

-1. User requests to view the list of contacts
+1. User requests to view the list of contacts.
-2. OverBooked shows the list of contacts
+2. OverBooked shows the list of contacts.

 Use case ends.

 **Extensions**

 * 1a.
-OverBooked is unable to get the list of contacts
+OverBooked is unable to get the list of contacts.
     * 1a1.
-OverBooked shows an error message
+OverBooked shows an error message.

 Use case ends.